 HubSpot is often touted as a tool for small- and medium-sized businesses, but is the platform effective for larger organizations?

-Let us explore.
-So in its essence, HubSpot is marketing automation and a CRM platform.
-It is designed to allow businesses to attract visitors, generate leads, and transform them into customers.
+In essence, HubSpot is marketing automation and a customer relationship management (CRM) platform.
+It is designed to help businesses attract visitors, generate leads, and transform them into customers.
 HubSpot provides features galore for email, social media, content marketing,

 With HubSpot, you can manage the creation of blog posts, landing pages, email campaigns, and more.
 The platform includes a variety of analytical tools and reports so that you can see which content is effective and which is not.
 It’s also possible to manage your social media needs from within HubSpot.

-HubSpot has played a pivotal role in closing the gap in aligning marketing and sales needs so that both divisions can work in tandem towards the same objectives.
+HubSpot has played a pivotal role in closing the gap in aligning marketing and sales needs so that both divisions can work in tandem toward the same objectives.
 Among its many integrations, HubSpot works well with Salesforce.
 You can also manage your ad campaigns from the HubSpot marketing hub.
 And more information on the enterprise product can be found at HubSpot Enterprise CRM portal.